- Attendance

 Attendance — GRCHS

-- Excessive absence is detrimental to the learning process and disruptive to the student’s education.
+- Excessive absence/tardiness is detrimental to the learning process and disruptive to the student’s education.

 - The classroom is a setting where spiritual, intellectual, and interpersonal exchanges take place, therefore, it is very important to be present for these learning experiences.